taikedz-mt/babelfish/README.md

 Still to implement:

 * Saving language preferences
+* Set-lang command for moderators to set a player's language
+	* requires privs
 * Special "persistent translations" call so that a phrase is translated once, and stored for later re-use
+* Special command for translating to all players in their preferred languages
+	* depends on a temp-persistence being implemented
+	* requires privs - this can easily consume the API quota quickly
+	* for moderators/admins making announcements